Top phones with HD cameras- Technology News, Firstpost

 Work non-stop and produce excellent photos with this model!

 The 48 MP Quad camera has different lenses to suit your different needs.
-With its portrait mode, ultra wide lens, macro lens, AI support, beautify support and LED flash take the roads and make most of the surroundings.
+With its portrait mode, ultra-wide lens, macro lens, AI support, beautify support, and LED flash to take the roads and make most of the surroundings.
 Get your portrait photography going as the 13 MP front camera also comes with an AI portrait mode.
 With a whopping 128 GB internal memory expandable up to 512 GB, the 4000mAH lithium-polymer battery provides a talk-time of 32 hours and a standby period of 540 hours.

-If durability and performance is what you are looking for, the destination is here!
+If durability and performance are what you are looking for, the destination is here!

 Resolution reigns supreme in this phone camera